django/deps/draft/0020-annual-release-cycle.rst

 commitment offered to any user.

 The explicit "LTS" label is retired in this DEP on the grounds that every release now carries the commitment that label previously denoted.
-It remains the responsibility of the Marketing Working Group, the djangoproject.com site, and the Django documentation to communicate the length and stability of the three-year support window clearly — both to existing users and to stakeholders evaluating Django against other frameworks.
-(Retaining the "LTS" label on every release, as an always-applied marker rather than a distinguishing one, remains a viable option if the working group and documentation editors find it useful.)
+It remains important, via the djangoproject.com site and the Django documentation, to communicate the length and stability of the three-year support window clearly — both to existing users and to stakeholders evaluating Django against other frameworks.
+(Retaining the "LTS" label on every release, as an always-applied marker rather than a distinguishing one, remains a viable option if, on implementation, the documentation editors find it useful.)

 Deprecation calendar
 --------------------